 traditionally dutch!
 THE SECOND DAY OF DUTCH CHRISTMAS

-Most people in the Netherlands celebrate Kerstavond on December 24th and Kerstmis on December 25th.
-But for the Dutch, one day of Christmas cheer simply isn’t enough — they also celebrate Tweede Kerstdag (Second Christmas Day) on December 26th.
-But why does the Netherlands have two Christmas Days?
+Most people in the Netherlands celebrate Christmas Eve on 24 December and Christmas Day on 25 December.
+However, for the Dutch, one day of Christmas is simply not enough.
+They also celebrate Second Christmas Day on 26 December.

-During the Synod of Mainz in 813, it was decided that Christmas should be celebrated over four days, each with its own meaning:
+In 813, the Council of Mainz officially declared that Christmas should be celebrated over four days, with each day having its own meaning:

-• Eerste Kerstdag (First Christmas Day) – the celebration of the birth of Jesus
+• First Christmas Day – celebrating the birth of Jesus Christ.

 Kerst